 - 12. Minimum lot width for individual lots: twenty feet, with a minimum lot depth fifty feet. - 13.
-Flag lots for individual units are permitted provided that a shared joint accessway is provided in accordance with OCMC 16.08.050, as applicable, and all other standards of this section are met. - E. Open Space Design Standards: - 1.
-The required minimum open space is four hundred square feet per dwelling unit, which may be a combination of common and private open space provided that a minimum of fifty percent of the required space is provided as common open space. - 2.
-Common open space requirements for cluster developments: - a.
-A minimum of fifty percent of the total required open space, or two-hundred square feet per dwelling, shall be provided in a single compact, contiguous, central open space that: - i.
+Flag lots for individual units are permitted provided that a shared joint accessway is provided in accordance with OCMC 16.08.050, as applicable, and all other standards of this section are met.

+E. Open Space Design Standards:

+- 1. The required minimum open space is four hundred square feet per dwelling unit, which may be a combination of common and private open space provided that a minimum of fifty percent of the required space is provided as common open space. - 2.
+Common open space requirements for cluster groups: - a.
+A minimum of fifty percent of the total required open space for each cluster group, or two-hundred square feet per dwelling, shall be provided in a single compact, contiguous, central open space that: - i.
 Has a minimum dimension of twenty feet. - ii.
-Abuts at least fifty percent of the dwellings in a cluster housing development. - iii.
+Abuts at least fifty percent of the dwellings in the cluster housing group. - iii.
 Has dwellings abutting on at least two sides. - b.
 Dwellings abutting the common open space shall be oriented around and have an entry facing the common open space. - c.
 The common open space shall be developed with a mix of landscaping and lawn area, recreational amenities, hard-surfaced pedestrian paths, or a community building built for the sole use of the cluster housing residents.
 Impervious elements of the common open space, excluding community buildings, shall not exceed 30 percent of the total open space. - 3.
 If private open space is provided for dwelling units, it shall be located on the same lot as each dwelling unit or adjacent to each dwelling unit.
 Private open space may include landscaping, porches and decks.
 The minimum dimension for private open spaces shall be ten feet, except that porches meeting the provisions of OCMC 17.20.020.F may be counted towards the requirement and shall have a minimum dimension of five feet. - 4.
 Alternative open space configurations may be permitted by the Community Development Director provided they incorporate usable semi-private and/or public open spaces that meet the intent of the guidelines. - F. Porches and covered entry standards for dwellings: - 1.
 Every dwelling unit shall have at least one exterior entrance. - 2.
 Residential facades facing the common open space, common pathway, or street shall feature a porch at least sixty square feet in size with a minimum dimension of five feet.
 The front porch shall be covered. - 3.
 Exemption: Cluster dwellings may be granted an exemption from the Community Development Director from (2) above, if another type of pronounced entryway is provided.
 Pronounced entrances may include a rounded, recessed or enlarged front door, canopy or other entrances projecting from the main building facade, columns, and/or other similar features provided they are compatible with the architectural style of the house.
-A reduced porch may be allowed if there is sufficient architectural or topographical reason to reduce the size of the porch. - G. Dwelling Types. - 1.
-In the R-10, R-8 and R-6 zones: detached units and groups of up to two units attached together are permitted in a cluster housing development. - 2.
-In the R-5 and R-3.5 zones: detached units and groups of up to four units attached together are permitted in a cluster housing development.
+A reduced porch may be allowed if there is sufficient architectural or topographical reason to reduce the size of the porch.